camunda/camunda-docs/docs/components/modeler/web-modeler/collaboration.md

 When others are opening the same diagram as you, the updates on the diagram are sent in real time.
 You can also note who is in the diagram with you.
 ![real time collaboration](img/real-time-collaboration.png)

+### Undo/redo management limitations

+Whenever you are working on a diagram, you can undo or redo your actions.
+However, when you are collaborating with others, the undo/redo history is reset for each new change made by another collaborator.
+This means that you can only undo or redo your own actions until another collaborator makes a change.

 ### Draw other's attention

 Whether you are in a presentation or if others are in the same diagram as you are, use the attention grabber pointer to draw attention to a specific part of the diagram.
 To do this, take the following steps: